CivicActions/nebula/DEVOPS_MANUAL.md

 aws ec2 describe-subnets
 ```

-Run the ./bin/deploy script to deploy the frontend and backend respectively, where the second parameter is the subdomain to deploy two, and the third is a Cloudflare DNS hosted domain name.
+Run the ./bin/deploy script to deploy the frontend and backend respectively, where the second parameter is the subdomain to deploy to, and the third is a Cloudflare DNS hosted domain name.
 For example:
 ```bash
 ./bin/deploy frontend www sideeffect.io
 ./bin/deploy backend api sideeffect.io